Share this article

 5. Make a shareable graduation story: If you’re not shy about sharing your achievements on social media, you can create a “story” for commencement.
 Start by taking videos and photos of the decoration process, then let your followers watch as you chronicle every moment of the big day.
 Don’t forget to include your “thank yous” (like an award ceremony acceptance speech) and talk about all the people in your support system who have helped you get through college.

 7. Cookies and cake: That’s it.
 Eat cookies and cake on your graduation celebration day!
 An advantage of celebrating at home is that you can reward yourself with treats.
-Know a friend or relative who has baking talents?
+Do you know a friend or relative who has baking talents?
 Ask them to contribute a dessert to the party.
 Check out some of these delicious UAGC-inspired commencement recipes you can create in advance.
 Enjoy, and share leftovers with neighbors or others who will be proud of you.

 Search UAGC